harisrab/MNIST/README.md

 ```

 ### Populating the constructor for the Neural Network
+Code below may seem like a lot, but it really isn't.
+First we define all the variables that define the architecture of our neural network, some variables contain datasets, both for training and testing.
+We then use lambda  functions to concisely write activation functions.
+Rest defines parameters for extraction of sub-section of the image and dimensions of the convolutional layer.
+At last we define weights for the convolutional kernel and simple weight matrices between hidden and output layer of the neural network.

 ```python

 def __init__(self,training_data, training_targets, test_data, test_targets, alpha, iterations, pixels_per_image, num_labels, batch_size):
         """Neural Network's Initializer"""